Skill Scout Blog

 Think back to the last time you applied for a job.
-If you’re anything like me, after a while, all of the job ads start to look the same to the point where I forget what companies I’m even applying to.
+If you’re anything like me, you've rarely encountered a job video.
+Written job ads start to look the same after a while, to the point where I forget what companies I’m even applying to.
 The same buzzwords and internal vocabulary are recycled, blurring each job description into the next.

 Rather than having an understanding of the role I’m applying for, I’m left just looking at a list of criteria in the hopes that I’m qualified.
 Jobs are more than just a list, though: no two roles are exactly the same.
 Being a shoe designer at Nike is different than being a shoe designer at Adidas, but job ads water down roles into the same old job descriptions you see each time you click on another post.